 Another bucket list hike in the Flathead Forest is Alpine Big Hawk Trail.
 This 1.6-mile-long out-and-back trail is moderate to challenging and takes adventures by a lake located near Hungry Horse, Montana.

-The Bob Marshall Wilderness, which is the third largest wilderness complex in the lower 48 states, is another prime area for hiking in The Flathead National Forest.
-One of the most popular hiking trails here includes the Continental Divide Trail, which leads its way to the Chinese Wall, a massive escarpment stone slice touching skies.
+The Bob Marshall Wilderness, which is the third largest wilderness complex in the lower 48 states, is another prime area for hiking in Flathead.
+One of the most popular hiking trails here is the Continental Divide Trail, which leads its way to the Chinese Wall, a massive escarpment stone slice touching skies.

 Winter sports are one of the preferred activities for adventurers visiting the Flathead National Forest.
 The site is home to world-class ski areas such as the Blacktail Mountain Ski Area, which is located above the community of Lakeside and offers 1000 skiable acres.
 There’s also the Whitefish Mountain Resort, on Big Mountain, offering 3000 skiable acres.